scroll-tech/frontends/src/assets/blog/proofGeneration.md

 In our working example, filling in the witness table involves computing $f_{i+2} = (f_{i})^2 + (f_{i+1})^2 \mod q$ at each row $i$, requiring multiplications and additions over $\mathbb{F}_q$.

-For this particular example, the total computation required by witness generation is essentially the same as the total computation required to perform the original computation (computing the $n^{th}$ Square-Fibonacci number), as each row of the witness corresponds one-to-one with a step of the computation.
+For this particular example, the total computation required by witness generation is essentially the same as the total computation required to perform the original computation (computing the $n^{th}$ Square-Fibonacci number).
+Each row of the witness corresponds one-to-one with a step of the original computation.

 However, for more complex examples[^2], the computation required for witness generation is usually much larger than the original computation.
 Each individual step of a complex computation may need to be represented by *many* witness rows (>1000 in some cases).
 This more complex representation, or "arithmetization," usually leads to a significant blow up in the size of the trace table.